OpenCQRS/OpenCQRS/README.md

 var aggregateId = new AggregateId(orderId);
 var aggregate = new Order(orderId, customerId);

-var result = await dbContext.SaveAggregate(streamId, aggregateId, aggregate, expectedEventSequence: 0);
+// The save aggregate extension method stores the new events and the snapshot of the aggregate to the latest state var result = await dbContext.SaveAggregate(streamId, aggregateId, aggregate, expectedEventSequence: 0);
 ```